damianooldoni/notes/_posts/2024-01-30-LifewatchBiodiversityDay.md

 | 2002 - present (new taxonomy era) | 2117 |

-Most of species discovered come from kingdom Animals.
+Most of the discovered species come from the kingdom _Animalia_.

 - Ratio Male - Female - Unknown: 55% - 24% - 21%
 - Age: 23 - 85, of which 50% younger than 48